alanmitchell/bmon/docs/source/how-to-install-BMON-on-a-web-server.rst

 This cron job:

 * creates calculated reading values and stores Internet weather data in the reading database every half hour
 * checks for active Alert Conditions every five minutes
 * runs any Periodic Scripts that been configured in the BMON system
 * creates a daily status line in the log file indicating how many sensor readings were stored in the database during the past day (viewable by browsing to ``<Domain URL>/show_log``)
 * creates a backup of the main Django database every day, and
 * creates a backup of the reading database every three days

 Note that the command executed by the cron job has two parts: 1) first, it changes into the base BMON directory, and then it executes the manage.py script.
 This two step process is necessary on the Webfaction server because the Django Python package may only be available for scripts executed from a BMON directory.

+If you choose to implement an off-server backup strategy, as described in :ref:`archiving-and-analyzing-data-from-the-system` you may have an additional cron job task.

 Redirecting HTTP to HTTPS
 -------------------------